San Francisco to Point Reyes

 Point Reyes Seashore Lodge

-In the charming town of Olema and set in 5 acres of landscaped grounds and flower beds along the Olema Creek, this comfortable lodge is adjacent to the Point Reyes National Seashore.
+In the charming town of Olema and set in five acres of landscaped grounds and flower beds along the Olema Creek, this comfortable lodge is adjacent to the Point Reyes National Seashore.
 Spacious suites feature fireplaces and private balconies.
 Adirondack chairs in the garden and a well-stocked library and game room offer plenty of opportunities to relax.

 Return to San Francisco

 After breakfast, a transfer takes you back to San Francisco for onward travels.

 Bear in mind that this is a typical itinerary, and the actual activities, sites, and accommodations may vary due to season, special events, weather, or transportation schedules.
 We reserve the right to alter the itinerary since tour arrangements are made up to a year in advance, and unforeseen circumstances that mandate change may arise.
 Itinerary changes are made to improve the tour and your experience.
 If you are currently booked on a Country Walkers adventure, an itinerary has been sent to you for your exact departure date.
 Please call Country Walkers at 800.464.9255 if you have any questions about the exact itinerary or hotels selected for any of our tours.

 J. Sailor, Florida, November 2013